Searchbreed

 Flat-Coated Retriever

 The forever-young retriever.
 Cheerful, athletic, tragically cancer-prone.
-Antioxidant-rich diet and cancer awareness define responsible ownership.
+Cancer awareness and regular vet checks define responsible ownership.

 Size